 Emily earned her B.A. in Financial Economics, with a Special Concentration in Business Management, from Columbia University.
 In college she was the Chair and later advisor of the Undergraduate Committee on Global Thought, a member of the Columbia International Relations Association, and a mentor for the Columbia Mentoring Initiative.

 Originally from Indiana, she has lived in Beijing, Shanghai, and Chicago, and currently resides in New York.

-Jason Miller is the COO for Point72 Ventures.
+Jason Miller is an Operating Partner for Point72 Ventures.
 He is responsible for a wide range of functions across operations, technology, analytics, and business process design.
 Prior to joining Point72 Ventures, Jason was a Director at BlackRock where he was responsible for the global delivery of data and analytics across all asset classes to the front office users via the Aladdin platform.

 Prior to BlackRock, Jason was a Captain in the U.S. Army, where he served as a combat platoon leader in Germany and Iraq, and was awarded the Bronze Star and Presidential Unit Citation for actions in Fallujah.
 Jason earned a BS in History from the United States Military Academy at West Point.
 Jason serves as a mentor for veterans and speaks at veteran events on career transition and development.

-Arjo Mozumder is an Associate at Point72 Ventures in Palo Alto.
+Arjo Mozumder is a member of the Investment Team at Point72 Ventures, based in Palo Alto.
 He is responsible for sourcing, diligence, and execution on artificial intelligence investments.
 Arjo’s focus areas include industrial AI/robotics, autonomous vehicles, and other field-specific themes such as oil & gas and agriculture.